-The La Quebrada Cliff Divers have been icons of Acapulco since the group officially formed in 1934 after the owner of the cliff side Hotel Mirador blasted out a section of rocky coastline below his hotel to create a dramatic death-defying gulch for the divers to leap into as a tourist attraction.
+The La Quebrada Cliff Divers have been icons of Acapulco since the group officially formed in 1934 with dramatic death-defying dives into a narrow, rocky gulch in the Pacific coastline below the Hotel Mirador.
 It’s a daring show that still dazzles.

 Being a La Quebrada Cliff Diver is still an honored profession with skills passed on from experienced divers to new recruits.
-The divers perform various shows each day and we watched more than a half dozen performances (including spectacular night time dives with flaming torches) and we were wowed every time.
+The divers perform five 30-minute shows 365 days a year and we watched more than a half dozen performances, including the spectacular 10:30 pm finale dring which divers hold flaming torches, and we were wowed every time.

 The following composites of photos are a kind of time-lapse display of the various stages of two of the most amazing daytime dives we saw.

-You might see some of the following dive sequence in a GE commercial that’s currently on television.
+You might see some of the following dive sequences in a GE commercial that’s currently on television.
 Note the camera in the lower left-hand corner… [nggallery id=8]

 This sequence shows a spectacular double dive sequence… [nggallery id=9]